coin-or/Cbc/README.md

      The filename suffix indicates which values Cbc should choose for missing variables (see change r2549)

+ * Release 2.10.4 (in preparation)
+   * Fix parsing of optional arguments to AMPL interface.

  * Release 2.10.3
    * Improve performance of some primal heuristics, incl. feasibility pump, by making integer slacks continuous
    * Added additional timelimit checks